mRcSchwering/magic-soup/docs/tutorials.md

 ```

 In this simulation a chemical reaction is regarded as the decomposition of substrates and the creation of products.
-Whether this reaction will proceed, stall, or turn around is defined by the [Nernst equation](https://en.wikipedia.org/wiki/Nernst_equation).
+In which direction the reaction will progress is defined by its energy (and the world's temperature).
-_I.e._ the reaction energy together with the world's temperature will define the equilibrium constant of any reaction
-(this is explained in detail in [Mechanics](./mechanics.md)).
+There exists an equilibrium at which the reaction effectively stops (this is explained in detail in [Mechanics](./mechanics.md)).
 In the example above $CO2 \rightleftharpoons formiat$ has a reaction energy of 10 kJ/mol and would create a equilibrium constant of roughly 0.02.
 If the reaction energy would have been defined as only 10 J/mol, the equilibrium constant would be almost 1.0.

-So, the range of these energies have a big impact on the equilibrium constants of reactions in the simulations.
+More examples are shown in the plot below.
-For the plot below, chemistries with energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and
+Chemistries with energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and
 random proteins were generated.
 The equilibrium constant distributions of reactions catalyzed by these proteins are shown.

 ![](img/equilibrium_constants.png)